 Teaching the State Standards

 The WritingCity Curriculum teaches all of the writing and grammar/conventions standards.
 Every WritingCity lesson teaches or reviews at least one standard.
 These standards are assessed at the end of each unit through the use of a standards embedded rubric.
-The Standards Correlation Charts show a specific count of how many times each standard is taught in each unit for each grade level.
-The charts are available on the website.
-The Pacing Guides serve as a scope and sequence, a schedule, of when the standards and the text types are taught.
+The The Standards Correlation Charts show a specific count of how many times each standard is taught in each unit for each grade level.

 Yes, each WritingCity Unit focuses on a “text type.”
 While learning the elements of each text type, students practice Focus Skill Writing to reinforce the specific skills each text type requires.
 These practice opportunities are usually short in duration, and serve as preparation for Formal Core Writing pieces.
 Students not only write pieces from each text type, they, also, respond to texts of all types in Grade 3, 4 and 5.
 There are lessons in which students are taught how to respond to literature, opinion, and informational texts.
 There are, also, lessons that include text dependent questions; and students are taught to find and cite pertinent information in their responses.